Roasting and Peeling

 Freeze as soon as possible if you’re not going to use them right away.
 Some folks will completely prep the pods, cutting the stems off and removing the seeds.
 Put them in plastic bags that can lie flat for faster freezing.

 You can also put chopped green chile into an ice tray.
 Once it is frozen, pop the chile cubes into a freezer bag.
-That is an easy way to get the wonderful flavor of New Mexico green chile into stews, soups, beans and of course caldillo.
+That is an easy way to get the wonderful flavor of New Mexico green chile into stews, soups, beans and of course cauldillo.